peiyutan/CDN_User_Management_System/README_CDN_Web_API.md

 ## To Get Started
 Please follow the steps below to run the project in the localhost:
-1. Install Visual Studio 2022 and Microsoft SSMS if you dont have.
+1. Install Visual Studio 2022 and Microsoft SSMS if they are not already installed.
 2. Clone the CDN_Freelancers repository in your computer/laptop.
 3. Open the project in Visual Studio 2022.
-4. Open 'appsetting.json' file xxx.
+4. Open 'appsetting.json' file, make sure the server name in the 'ConnectionStrings'matches the server name in your SSMS configuration.
 5. Open 'Tools' > 'NuGet Package Manager' > 'Package Manager Console'.
 6. Write the command 'Add-migration Initial' to add migration.
 7. Write the command 'Update-database' to update the database in SSMS.